nexiality/documentation/expressions/index.md

 **inside-out** fashion.
 Meaning, one would read to know the innermost function first, and move outward.
 Yes, this can get clumsy and definitely not business-friendly!

-In contract, Nexial expression offers a more natural, **left-to-right** readability design that would hopefully make it easier for its reader to derive the intent more effectively.
+In contrast, Nexial expression offers a more natural, **left-to-right** readability design that would hopefully make it easier for its reader to derive the intent more effectively.
 Here's the same script using Nexial expression (last line):